-Normalized sensitivity of annual runoff ratio to annual fractional vegetation cover, ET and precipitation, indicate greater sensitivity of runoff ratio to fractional vegetation cover than precipitation in most of the catchments with non-stationary hydrologic response (Fig. 4a).
-While runoff ratio's sensitivities to precipitation are positive across all catchments with non-
+Normalized sensitivity of annual runoff ratio to annual fractional vegetation cover, ET and precipitation indicates greater sensitivity of runoff ratio to fractional vegetation cover than precipitation in most of the catchments with non-stationary hydrologic response (Fig. 4a).
+While runoff ratio sensitivities to precipitation are positive across all catchments with non-stationary hydrologic response, these sensitivities become negative in some catchments with increases in fractional vegetation cover.
+These results indicate the importance of incorporating vegetation dynamics in examining non-stationary hydrologic response.